cdapio/cdap/README.rst

 Bug Reports & Feature Requests ..............................

-Bugs and tasks are tracked in a public JIRA issue tracker.
-Details on access will be forthcoming.
+Bugs and tasks are tracked in a public JIRA issue tracker. |br| Details on access will be forthcoming.

 Pull Requests
 .............